Dove: The Most Impressive Brand Builder

-What are the most impressive brand building efforts in last 15 years?
+What are the most impressive brand-building efforts in the last 15 years?
 In constructing such a list, it would be hard to leave out Dove.
 A $200 million soap brand in the early 1990s has grown into a brand that has been estimated to be worth nearly $4 billion dollars today.
 They play in an intensively competitive arena with large, smart and established competitors.
-And in my view, the Dove brand building effort played a big role in their success story.
+And in my view, the Dove brand-building effort played a big role in their success story.

 Have you seen the latest from the Dove ongoing “Campaign for Real Beauty” that originated in Brazil and was done by Ogilvy & Mather in 2004?
 A forensic sketch artist draws several women, first based only on their descriptions of themselves (he does not actually see them) and then based on the descriptions of a stranger who has observed the women.
 The subject, seeing the resulting sketches side-by-side, realizes that the sketches inspired by strangers are much more flattering than the versions from their own self-descriptions.
 The tagline?
 “You are more beautiful than you think.”
 The first two versions of these videos each got over 35 million views within two weeks of being posted to YouTube.
 Thirty-five million!!